Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: METHODOLOGY

 \subsection{User Study Design}

-To answer RQ4, we conduct a user study to evaluate the different attention calculation methods.
-We recruit 22 CS students through the department mailing lists from an R1 university.
-Participants have an average of 5.62 years of programming experience.
-We randomly selected 8 task descriptions from the HumanEval dataset.
-We fed these tasks descriptions to CodeGen, the best-performing model on HumanEval among the five LLMs in our experiment, for code generation.
-For each output, we calculate CodeGen's attention with the top 3 attention calculation methods that best align with human labels in our quantitative study (Sec.~\ref{sec:rq3}).
-They are $CODING\_{last}$, ${Input\times Gradient\_{all}}$, and \textit{SHAP}.
+To answer RQ4, we conducted a user study to evaluate the different attention calculation methods.\footnote{Our user study questionnaire and participants' responses are available in our GitHub repository: \href{\website}{\website}.} We recruited 22 students (18 males and 4 females) through the department mailing lists in a CS department.
+According to our user study, all participants have an average of 5.62 years of programming experience.
+All participants have some basic understanding of model attention in machine learning.

+We randomly selected 8 task descriptions from our dataset.
+For each task, we leveraged CodeGen-2.7B, the best-performing open-source model on HumanEval in our experiment, to calculate its model attention.
+We did not consider GPT-4 in this user study, since it is close-sourced and we cannot compute its attention using self-attention-based methods and gradient-based methods.
+We selected one attention calculation method from each category (\textit{self-attention-based}, \textit{perturbation-based}, and \textit{gradient-based}): $CODING\_{last}$, ${Input\times Gradient\_{coding}}$, and \textit{SHAP}.

 In each user study, participants first read the task description to understand the programming task and then read the code generated by CodeGen.
-For each attention method, we render a highlighted version of the task description, where the top 10 attended tokens are highlighted based on the attention scores computed by the method.
-Participants were then asked to rate each attention method by indicating their agreement with the following three statements on a 7-point scale (1=Completely disagree, 7=Completely agree).
+For each attention method, we render a highlighted version of the task description similar to Figure~\ref{fig:description_label}, where the top 10 attended tokens are highlighted based on the attention scores computed by this method.
+We chose to render the top 10 important keywords since it is close to the average number of important words (7) labeled in our dataset.
+Participants were then asked to rate each attention method by indicating their agreement with the following three statements on a 7-point Likert scale (1---completely disagree, 7---completely agree).